universalappfactory/mopidy-hearthis/README.rst

 A mopidy backend to stream music from hearthis.at.

-Still at an early state but already working.
+Still under development but already works.
-Results from hearthis.at are not paged yet so results are limited to 20 Tracks at the moment.
+Paging when browsing is now supported.
+The searchresult is still limited to one page (20 entries).